 In our household, we recycle and compost as much as possible.
 We also recently replaced the irrigation system in our front yard and made sure to use sprinklers and drip lines that use significantly less water.

 I love spending time with my family and friends.
 I also enjoy playing golf, watching football and baseball, firing up the BBQ, camping, and fly fishing.
 I’m happy to pair any, or all, of the above activities with a good beer.

 As new parents, saving for college is at the top of our list.
 In the short-term we are working on building up a vacation fund.

 The primary way I’m advancing my career knowledge

-I am currently studying for the CFP exam.
+I have recently taken and passed the CFP exam.
 I have also earned the right to use the Chartered Financial Analyst designation.